Fabiancrg/Aeris_zb/README.md

 - Requires learning period (~10 minutes for VOC, ~12 hours for NOx)
 - Handles baseline tracking and auto-calibration

-## Project History

-This project was adapted from an HVAC controller (ACW02-ZB).
-The following features were removed:

-- ❌ HVAC thermostat control
-- ❌ Fan speed control
-- ❌ Eco/Night/Swing modes
-- ❌ UART communication with HVAC unit

-All HVAC control logic has been replaced with air quality sensor reading functionality.

 ## Troubleshooting

-### Device won't join network
-- Check that Zigbee coordinator is in pairing mode
-- Verify ESP32-C6 is powered correctly
-- Check serial logs for error messages
-- Try factory reset (hold button during boot)

 ### Sensors not responding
 - **I2C sensors**: